osohq/oso/new-docs/content/any/getting-started/policies/index.md

     role_allow(role, action, resource);
 ```

-Because all three parameters are variables, any three arguments
+All three parameters are variables, so they are [bound](#binding)
-will match the head, by binding.
-But queries for each of the body
+to any three arguments.
+Then queries for each condition in the body
-terms must also succeed, so the rules `resource_role_applies_to`,
+must also succeed, so the rules `resource_role_applies_to`,
 `user_in_role`, and `role_allow` must also be defined and match
 the supplied arguments.